-So here are some simple ways to get ready, between now and the airport terminal.
+So here are some simple ways you can be preparing for your mission, between now and the airport terminal.

 One of the greatest opponents to your effectiveness as a team is disunity, and spending some time together before you find yourselves in an unfamiliar and/or stressful context may help to prevent any potential quarreling.

-Rehearse the Gospel.
 I was privileged to spend a summer on mission in East Africa.
 I had been warned that on-the-spot introductions to speak were common.
-As it turns out, that couldn’t have been more dead on.
+As it turns out, that couldn’t have been more dead-on.
 At one point I was actually handed a megaphone in a crowded market.
 Thankfully, part of that warning came with an encouragement to prepare a gospel presentation.
 I would encourage the same.
-Even if you’re not going to a culture where impromptu sermons and megaphone preaching is common, it would be still wise to prepare a clear and concise statement of the gospel that you could share at a moment’s notice.
+Even if you’re not going to a culture where impromptu sermons and megaphone preaching is common, it would be still wise to prepare a clear and concise statement of the gospel that you could share on mission at a moment’s notice.

 Humbly serve according to the advice of trusted local leadership even if it diverges from your preconceived notion of service.

-Plan for Change.
-Though flexibility is key on the mission field, being flexible is different than not having a plan.
+Though flexibility is key in the mission field, being flexible is different than not preparing for your mission.
 In fact, flexibility often requires more planning.
 When your in-country transportation is running two hours late, have a section of Scripture ready to begin (or continue) memorizing.
 If the ministry plans fall through for a day, have some sort of backup plan in place to encourage your teammates and/or local partners.
 If a more pressing need arises, don’t be so married to your original itinerary that you can’t adjust.
 Humbly serve according to the advice of trusted local leadership even if it diverges from your preconceived notion of service.
 And if something strange is placed on the dinner plate before you, it’s time for you to expand your palette.